-Based at the Centre on Migration, Policy and Society (COMPAS) at the University of Oxford, the Migration Observatory provides impartial, independent, authoritative, evidence-based analysis of data on migration and migrants in the UK, to inform media, public and policy debates, and to generate high quality research on international migration and public policy issues.
+The Migration Observatory at the University of Oxford provides impartial, independent, authoritative, evidence-based analysis of data on migration and migrants in the UK to inform media, public and policy debates.

-The Migration Observatory receives funding primarily from charitable foundations and research grants.
-This includes a major, ten-year core grant from the Paul Hamlyn Foundation, as well as core support from the Barrow Cadbury Trust and the Esmée Fairbairn Foundation.
-During FY2021-2, the Migration Observatory’s work has been supported by grants from:
+The Migration Observatory receives funding primarily from academic research grants and charitable foundations.
+During FY2024-5, the Migration Observatory’s work has been supported by grants from:

 - Paul Hamlyn Foundation